Bolt vs Screw: What's the Difference?

 What is the difference between a bolt and a screw?

-When should I use a bolt instead of a screw?
+Can I use a bolt without a nut?

-Do bolts and screws use the same thread pitch?
+Do bolts and screws use the same thread sizes?

 Yes.
-Metric and UNC/UNF apply to both.
-Use our thread identifier or screw converter to match size and pitch.
+Metric and imperial thread sizes (e.g. M6, 1/4-20) apply to both.
+Use our screw size chart or converters to match sizes.